MovsjaSjagal/SCP/exercise1.md

 # Guide to Running C Code on a Linux Vitrual Machine using CloudVeneto

+This is a guide to creating, accessing, and using a Linux Virtual Machine on CloudVeneto.
+The guide explains, in particular, how to use the virtual environment to compile and run C/C++ programs.

+The guide assumes that the reader has access to CloudVeneto and is registered with a project.
+If this is not yet the case, or if the reader finds any trouble in attempting to do so, please consult the following link: https://userguide.cloudveneto.it/en/latest/Registration.html

+## 1 Creating a Key Pair

-## 1 Launching an Instance via CloudVeneto
+## 2 Launching an Instance via CloudVeneto
 aklfjdakfjad

-## 2 Accessing a Linux VM from your Terminal
+## 3 Accessing a Linux VM from your Terminal

 some instuctions